 - Newark College- www.lincolncollege.ac.uk/our-colleges/newark-college - 01636 680680

-We will encourage and help you to go to university if this is right for you.
-This includes support towards tuition fees and maintenance loans, travel costs at the start and end of term and making sure you have somewhere to live during the holidays – this may be with your foster carer, in your own accommodation or in supported accommodation.
-If you are at a residential college or university away from Nottinghamshire, we will help you to get you and your belongings to and from college/university at the beginning and end of terms if needed.
-You will work with you PA so that your Pathway Plans includes your accommodation arrangements, including financial arrangements during term time, short vacations and the long summer vacation.
+If you decide you’d like to apply to university, we will help you with support towards tuition fees and maintenance loans, travel costs at the start and end of term and making sure you have somewhere to live during the holidays – this may be with your foster carer, in your own accommodation or in supported accommodation.
+If you are at a residential college or university away from Nottinghamshire, we will help you to get yourself and your belongings to and from college/university at the beginning and end of terms if needed.
+You will work with you PA so that your Pathway Plan includes your accommodation arrangements, including financial arrangements during term time, short vacations and the long summer vacation.

 Many universities provide additional support to care leavers, so it’s always worth searching the websites or contacting the student support service of the ones you’re interested in to find out what they offer.
 If you feel comfortable you can let them know you were in care once you start so you can get the extra help you may need.
 Your achievement adviser can help you with all of this.

 A number of organisations provide care leavers with information to support you going to university, including finance, support and settling in.
 These include UCAS and Propel.